My Response to “11 Downsides to Living in Medellin: An Expat Perspective“

 Who wants to file and pay taxes twice?
 Nobody I know.
 And just like in the US and everywhere else, there is much confusion about this requirement.
 I’ve spoken to more than one person here who thinks they have to pay taxes twice – once here and again in the U.S. And the thing that annoys me the most is when people go to a Facebook group and ask other Expats for tax advice!

 The first thing I did after signing up for residence is to sit down with an excellent Colombian accountant and ask her to help me understand how this affected me in my particular circumstance.
 That is exactly what I would recommend to any American living in Medellin.
 And after that, I had no worries.
-So if you move here, sit down with someone who really knows the law, explain your income situation, and ask them for advice.
+So if you move here, sit down with someone who knows the law, and explain your income situation, and ask them for advice.
 Then relax and enjoy Colombia.

 And by the way, there is a little-known thing called the Foreign Earned Income Exclusion that you may be able to use to lower or even eliminate your income tax in the U.S. So this may turn out to be an ‘upside’ instead of a downside!
 Again, ask your accountant.